inflowlab/Walia/PITCH.md

 - 🔥 **Burn & Refund**
   Delete files early and receive a proportional refund based on unused storage time.

-- ⏰ **Expiration Notifications & Renewal Suggestions**
+- ⏰ **On-Demand Expiration Check & Renewal Suggestions**
-  **Walia** proactively notifies users when a file's storage is nearing expiration and offers a seamless option to extend the duration.
+  **Walia** performs a check on file expiration status only when prompted by the user, and suggests renewal options if any files are nearing the end of their storage period.

 ---